Maxim-Mazurok/google-api-typings-generator/gapi.client.identitytoolkit-v1/readme.md

 await gapi.client.identitytoolkit.accounts.sendOobCode({});

 /*
 Sends a SMS verification code for phone number sign-in.
-To localize the text of the SMS sent to the user, set the HTTP header `X-Firebase-Locale` to the language code that corresponds with the user's locale.
 An [API key](https://cloud.google.com/docs/authentication/api-keys) is required in the request in order to identify the Google Cloud project.
 */
 await gapi.client.identitytoolkit.accounts.sendVerificationCode({});